NCHN Membership Benefits

 NCHN is the only national organization devoted to the support of health networks.
 As a member, you gain access to educational and networking opportunities designed to support health network leaders and staff.
 In addition, you become a part of community of health network leaders who can support you by sharing their knowledge and lessons learned.
 NCHN’s network leaders span a broad range of experience and knowledge and are excellent resources for other members.
 NCHN is an organization that fosters collaboration among executives and offers numerous educational opportunities for members.

 Educational Opportunities designed for Health Network Leaders, Staff, and Board Members

 - Discounted Registration at the Annual Educational Conference

 Held each year, the NCHN Annual Education Conference is the face-to-face meeting for NCHN members and covers timely topics related to managing a successful health network.
 After conferences, the most cited benefit is the opportunity to meet other network leaders and find out about innovative work other networks are doing.

 In 2011, NCHN developed a leadership program designed for leaders of health networks.
-The Leadership Learning Community commences with the Annual Leadership Summit held in September, during which participants receive a workbook and materials for the program.
+The Leadership Learning Community commences with the Annual Leadership Summit held in September or October, during which participants receive a workbook and materials for the program.
 The workbook contains modules used in follow-up conference calls.
-The program closes with a final face-to-face meeting held at the Annual Conference in April.
+The program closes with a final face-to-face meeting held at the Annual Conference.

 - Conference Calls